marijanbrvar/BubbleSort/README.md

 To get a local copy up and running follow these simple example steps.

 1. Go to https://github.com/marijanbrvar/BubbleSort.git
-2. Click on the code button and copy the HTTPS/ SSH code.
+2. Click on the code button and copy the HTTPS/ SSH URL.
-3. On terminal, use "git clone" command followed by pasting HTTPS/SSH URl to clone this repository on your local machine.
+3. On terminal, type `git clone` command followed by pasting HTTPS/ SSH URL to clone this repository on your local machine.
 4. Run `git checkout -b your-branch-name`.
 Make your contributions
 5. Push your branch up to your forked repository
 6. Open a Pull Request with a detailed description of the development branch of the original project for a review